 While most of us will not have TMZ or the paparazzi searching through our court documents, it is a possibility that the children of divorce may research the dissolution matter when they are older and read the allegations and documents filed by their parents.
 These documents can have a detrimental effect on the children.
 It is also possible that an employer or potential employer might become aware of information available in your court records, potentially jeopardizing your financial well-being, or that of your ex-spouse on whom you and your children depend for support.
 Thus, it is important to be mindful about what is filed in the public record.

-If you are considering a divorce, please contact Miriam Gordon or any of the other family law attorneys at Lasher Holzapfel Sperry & Ebberson to set up an appointment.
+If you are considering a divorce, please contact any of the family law attorneys at Lasher Holzapfel Sperry & Ebberson to set up an appointment.